cultuurnet/apidocs/projects/uitdatabank/docs/search-api/embedding.md

 ```

 ## Embedding calendar summaries
 Formatting dates can be complex.
-Therefore we provide a parameter to expand the results from the API with a calendar summary for each result.
+Therefore we provide a parameter to expand the results from the API with a calendar summary for each result with calendar information (events, places).

 For every event or place a calendar summary is available in different sizes:
 -   `xs`: extra small